tbisaillon/credential-theft-lab/docs/gettingstarted.md

 ## Create Phishing Victim Account

 We will be sending a phishing email as part of this lab.
-You can either use your personal Gmail account, or create a new one for this lab.
+You can either use a personal Gmail account, or you can create a new one for this lab if you wish.